 Described by Atlanta Magazine as an “open-air heroin market,” one reporter recalls being chased down by drug dealers who were all battling “for first crack at the new customer.”
-Drug trafficking is one the main reasons why this part of Georgia has been linked to destruction, but it’s not the only reason.
+Drug trafficking is one of the main reasons why this part of Georgia has been linked to destruction, but it’s not the only reason.

 This poverty-stricken part of Atlanta has long been a central area of racial tension in the South, especially during the Civil Rights Era.
-It has been home to anti-Black Power riots and since the 1970s has attracted low-income residents, uneducated or poorly educated people, drug dealers, and heroin addicts.
+It has been home to anti-Black Power riots and since the 1970s has attracted low-income residents, uneducated or poorly educated people, drug dealers, Atlanta gangs, and heroin addicts.